What does it mean for humans to “have dominion over the earth”?

 Come along on the Service Learning Trip to Washington, DC this February

 to find the answers to these and other questions!

-This year we have partnered with Youth Service Opportunities Project and together we will:
+This year we have partnered with the United Methodist General Board of Church and Society and together we will:

 Grade Range: 7th-12th